shiranGinige/shiranginige.github.io/source/_posts/2016-03-23-alternative-way-to-test-emails-in-dev-and-test.markdown

 ---
 layout: post
-title: "Alternative way to test emails in Dev and Test"
+title: "An Alternative way to test emails in Dev and Test"
 date: 2016-03-23 19:58:31 +1100
 comments: true
-categories: [slack, email testing, dev]
+categories: [slack, email testing, dev,productivity]
 ---

 I'm working in a project which has about 40 different types of emails sent to various users in the system.
 The type of email would vary depending on the user role.
-For example an employee has a manager.
-When a certain action is performed, an email needs to be sent to both employee and manager.
+For example an employee has a manager and when a certain action is performed, an email needs to be sent to both employee and manager.
 Sometimes there's an optional third party these emails could be copied to.
-To state is mildly, testing something like this is painful!
+Testing something like this is obviously painful!
 So far the testers have been doing it the hard way : i.e create separate mail accounts and check them individually.

 But what are the alternatives?